 1. Visit the Warsaw Christmas market

-The Warsaw Christmas market starts around the last week of November.
-Dates can vary, but in recent years, this is the time of year they begin.
-You can find the main market in Castle Square in the Old Town, among the backdrop of the historic centre.
-At this time, you’ll also see the grand Christmas tree in the square, with its sparkling decorations beckoning its visitors.
+Dates can vary, but in recent years, this is the time of year it begins.
+You can find the main market in Castle Square in the Old Town, among the backdrop of the historic center.

 It’s much smaller than its popular counterparts in Prague or Vienna, which in my opinion, isn’t necessarily a bad thing.